 In 2004, Black Coat Press launched a sister division, Rivière Blanche, which publishes French science fiction novels in French, for the French market.

 In 2010, writer/translator Brian Stableford, editor/translators Jean-Marc & Randy Lofficier, and Black Coat Press won a Special Award for their outstanding work in bringing French science fiction to the English-speaking public.
 The award is part of the coveted Grand Prix de l’Imaginaire, the oldest and most prestigious genre award in France.
 Created in 1974, the “GPI” is given yearly by a jury of twelve professionals.
 This award recognizes the unprecedented effort made by Black Coat Press, established in 2003 by the Lofficiers, to publish classic French science fiction in the United States.
 Competing for this special award were two other nominees, French anthologists Richard Comballot and Jean-François Thomas.
-Amongst the other winners of the GPI this year were Jack O’Connell, Greg Egan, Ted Chiang, John Connoly and Warren Ellis.
+Amongst the other winners of the GPI that year were Jack O’Connell, Greg Egan, Ted Chiang, John Connoly and Warren Ellis.

 Adapted vs Translated